SassyChickenNugget/DataScience-Portfolio/README.md

 #Silicon Valley House Price Analysis
 This is a simple data science project that creates a small dataset of housing prices for five cities:
-San Jose
+San Jose,
-Sunnyvale
+Sunnyvale,
-Mountain View
+Mountain View,
-Palo Alto
+Palo Alto,
-Fremont
+Fremont.

 #Tools Used